 Living Streets:

-• See the Maplewood 2013 Living Streets Policy that includes goals of: enhancing biking and walking conditions, enhance safety and security of streets, calm traffic, create livable neighborhoods, improve stormwater quality, enhance the urban forest, reduce life cycle costs, and improve neighborhood aesthetics.
+Maplewood’s 2013 Living Streets Policy includes goals of: enhancing biking and walking conditions, enhance safety and security of streets, calm traffic, create livable neighborhoods, improve stormwater quality, enhance the urban forest, reduce life cycle costs, and improve neighborhood aesthetics.

-• The Promoting Active Communities assessment form from the state of Michigan is an extensive resource with over 100 detailed questions in 13 sections including planning, zoning, site plan review, maintenance, schools and worksites.
+The Promoting Active Communities assessment from the State of Michigan is an extensive resource related to Complete Streets for active community planning, zoning, site plan review, maintenance, schools and worksites.

 Who's doing it